Estimated reading time: 6 minutes

 Both churches should consider if there will be a total merger of all assets or if each maintains its own financial identity.

-There can be issues with either scenario but coming to terms on how assets will be handled is crucial.
+There can be issues with either scenario but coming to terms with how assets will be handled is crucial.

 This step would require bringing in outside help to objectively assess and value assets.